 Refund of TuitionTuition is refundable entirely at the option of the university.
 Refunds will be computed as of the date on which a student cancels or drops a course through the Registration Department.
 Request for a refund must be made to the Cashier's Office.

 Refunds for a 12-15 week semester (session) are made at 100 percent through the end of the third week of classes (the refund deadline).
-There are no refunds for classes canceled after the deadline.

 If you are enrolled in any session lasting less than 12 weeks, a different refund deadline applies.
 See the academic department for specific information.